-The Company has issued 489,921 Series A Warrants to purchase shares of its common stock at an exercise price of \$32.50 per share in connection with the unit offering offered in the Company's initial public offering, or the IPO, in November 2014.
-The Series A Warrants are exercisable at any time prior to the expiration of the five-year term on November 12, 2019.
+The Company issued 489,921 Series A Warrants to purchase shares of its common stock at an exercise price of \$32.50 per share in connection with the unit offering offered in the Company's initial public offering (the IPO), in November 2014.
+The Series A Warrants were exercisable prior to the expiration of the five-year term on November 12, 2019.